Newly-Built vs Pre-Owned House: Pros & Cons and which is the Best

 New homes typically come with a higher price tag compared to older homes in the same area.

 Developers set their prices based on the cost of new materials, labor, and modern finishes, which can drive up the overall cost of the home.
-If you’re on a tight budget, this could limit your options.

 2. Limited Character and History